nocalhost/nocalhost.github.io/docs/Tutorials/plugin-best-practices.md

 Here show all the `DevSpace` hold by the user you sign in.
 Each spaces can be installed according to your configuration in `Nocalhost-Web`.

+> Don't see any DevSpace after sign in? see [how to config nocalhost-web](/Tutorials/nocalhost-web-configuration)

 ![](../assets/images/tutorials/plugin-space-list.png)